 Vel tilted his head slightly, considering her words.
 That made sense.
 In a peaceful world like his old one, education focused on knowledge and personal growth—things like literature or science.
 But here in Aeonalus?
 A land rife with conflict from monsters and war alike?
 Naturally, their education system would emphasize survival—training the next generation to fight and defend themselves.

 "So that means Kein wants to go too?"
-Vel asked as he glanced toward Kein, who had wandered off to lean against a nearby tree.
+Vel asked as he glanced toward Kein, who had wandered off to lean against a nearby post.

 Celia gave a small nod but didn't elaborate immediately.
 Vel noticed her expression shift subtly—hope mingling with something more hesitant.